N Korea confirms missile test designed for submarine launch

 The North’s neighbors said Tuesday that they detected the North’s missile firing and said the weapon landed in the waters between the Korean Peninsula and Japan.
 South Korea’s military described the missile as a short-range submarine-launched ballistic missile and said the launch was made from waters near the eastern port of Sinpo, where North Korea has a major shipyard building submarines.

 KCNA said Tuesday’s launch was made from “the same 8.24 Yongung ship,” a submarine that North Korea said it used to conduct its first submarine-launched strategic ballistic missile test in 2016.
-This indicates Tuesday’s test was also a underwater-launched missile launch.
+Photos published by North Korea show a missile rising and spewing bright flames above a cloud of smoke from the sea.
+One image shows the upper parts of what looks like a submarine on the surface of the sea.

 Tuesday’s launch is the most high-profile weapons test by North Korea since U.S. President Joe Biden took office in January.
 The Biden administration has repeatedly said it’s open to resuming nuclear diplomacy with North Korea “anywhere and at any time” without preconditions.
 The North has so far rebuffed such overtures, saying U.S. hostility remains unchanged.